 The primary benefits of anti-lock brakes include:

-Improves traction control.
-Anti-lock braking systems share some of the same basic infrastructure as advanced traction control technology—which makes it easier for manufacturers to install traction control in the factory.
+Anti-lock braking systems share some of the same basic infrastructures as advanced traction control technology—which makes it easier for manufacturers to install traction control in the factory.

 What About Disadvantages to ABS?